conradtchan/jobmon/README.md

 ## Frontend

 Yarn (https://classic.yarnpkg.com/en/docs/getting-started) is required to build the front end on the development machine.
+Note: Yarn only needs to be installed on the development machine to build the frontend - it does not need to be installed on the web server.
+Once the .js files have been built, simply copy them to the web server.

 Build the optimised production frontend
 ```